Montgomery County Association

 Guidelines for Blanket Making

-Thank you for all your hard work in sewing, knitting and crochet
+Thank you for all your hard work in sewing,

-blankets for children of all ages.
+knitting and crochet blankets for children of all ages.
+We have

 Fabric Quilts